rsksmart/devportal-1.0/content/rsk-devportal/kb/hardhat-verify-plugin.md

 npm install --save-dev @nomicfoundation/hardhat-verify
 ```

-And add the following code to your `hardhat.config.js` file:
+And add the following code to your `hardhat.config.ts` file:

 ```bash
 require("@nomicfoundation/hardhat-verify");